emma2811/Final-Project/README.md

  SimPEG.utils
  SimPEG.potential_fields

+ ### Conda Environment
  incase you don't have all of this installed, a .yml environment file attached to this repository.
+I provide a conda environment with all needed dependencies for this tutorial.
-You can create and activate it and work in this environment.
+ Just create and activate it with:

+    conda env create --file=environment.yml
+    conda activate my_magsusinv

  ### Documentation
 A Step by step guideline is provided in codes that is provided in this repository.
 Incase you want to know more about SimPEG you can visit the link below